 The enhancement of knowledge and development of skills help strengthen your career prospects, preparing you for a wide variety of jobs inside or outside academia: e.g., as researcher, educator, journalist, arts/heritage officer, translator, or work in publishing, local government, etc.

 You can enjoy teaching of a high standard delivered by true experts in their field.
 Take a look at our staff profiles to find out more.

 Our Research in Celtic and Medieval Studies

-The diverse and interdisciplinary nature of Celtic and Medieval studies is well represented at Bangor University – drawing together research expertise in language, literature, history and archaeology.
+The diverse and interdisciplinary natures of Celtic, Welsh, Arthurian and Medieval studies are well represented at Bangor University, drawing together research expertise across language, literature, history, archaeology and music.

 Bangor University’s contribution to the growth of Welsh and Celtic scholarship, and Arthurian Studies has been recognised internationally since the foundation of the University in 1884.
 It was here that Sir John Morris-Jones compiled his monumental Welsh Grammar (1913), which forms the basis of the modern literary language, and the key editorial tradition of scholars such as Ifor Williams (Canu Aneirin, Canu Taliesin, etc.) continues to our times.